metalumna/bolt-sdk-slack-bot-starter-kit/README.md

    npm install
    ```

-4. Start the bot by filling out the necessary configurations and running:
+4. Start the bot by filling out the necessary configurations (see below) and running:

    ```bash
    npm run dev